drasi-project/test-repo/scripts/drasi_server/integration/grpc_source_and_reaction/README.md

 # Drasi Server gRPC Integration Test

-This is a self-contained integration test for the Drasi Server with gRPC source and reaction endpoints.
-The test validates the complete data flow from source generation through query processing to reaction delivery.
+This is a self-contained integration test for Drasi Server that validates the complete end-to-end data flow using gRPC source and reaction endpoints.

 ## Purpose

 This test validates:
-- gRPC source integration (port 50051)
+- **gRPC Source Integration**: Data ingestion via gRPC on port 50051
-- Continuous query processing with Cypher
+- **Continuous Query Processing**: Cypher query execution with real-time updates
-- gRPC reaction delivery (port 50052)
+- **gRPC Reaction Delivery**: Query results pushed via gRPC on port 50052
-- Building Comfort model data generation
+- **Building Comfort Model**: Synthetic sensor data generation (temperature, CO2, humidity)
-- End-to-end data flow through Drasi Server
+- **Performance**: End-to-end throughput and latency measurement

-The test generates synthetic building comfort data (temperature, CO2, humidity sensors) and verifies that Drasi Server correctly processes changes and delivers results via gRPC.
+Use this test to verify that changes to Drasi Server haven't broken the core gRPC integration pathways.

 ## Architecture